 Not only do these fallacies persist, but they are accumulating strength and being accorded cultish deference.

 Hazlitt covers all the bases in his analysis.
-He opens with the one-two punch of the fallacy of destruction followed by a withering exposé of the production disincentives resulting from taxes.
-Hazlitt runs a steamroller of truth over every conceivable government policy initiative and deformation.
-The effects of automation, subsidies, loan guarantees, tariffs, trade quotas, industrial policy, price fixing, rent control, minimum wage, and inflation are all explored.
+He opens with the one-two punch of the fallacy of destruction followed by a withering exposé of the production disincentives resulting from taxation.
+Hazlitt runs a steamroller of truth over every conceivable government policy initiative and its accompanying deformation.
+The effects of automation, subsidies, loan guarantees, tariffs, trade quotas, industrial policy, price fixing, rent control, minimum wage, and inflation are all given an airing.

 The opening chapter exposes the perverse obsession with destruction as an economic incentive that persists to this day.
 One only needs to peruse the pages of Rolling Stone to find this doctrine in the insufferable moronic blathering of Jesse Myerson.
 He openly praises rioting as some kind of economic boon and mutates the broken windows fallacy into an ugly article of faith.

 The chapter pertaining to the rise of automation is particularly fascinating since fantasies of a “post-labor” economy are gaining traction in the media.
 The widespread belief of the imminent arrival of a world in which robots displace human labor hinges on the assumption that there is a finite amount of work to be done in the first place.
 Or perhaps the public fails to grasp the role price floors on labor may have played in hastening the creation of the automation in the first place.
 Either way, the belief of a Star Trek-like world of plenitude has taken root.

 On the issue of free trade, Hazlitt argues that people are correct to be suspicious of free trade agreements like the TPP and NAFTA, but are mistaken to attribute any benevolence to the very idea of a managed trade agreement in the first place.
 Especially if it’s cloaked in gauzy rhetoric about workers and the environment.